-Our primary goal with this project is to obtain spatial and temporal surface circulation fields for a portion of lower Cook Inlet and the central Beaufort Sea shelf in the vicinity of offshore oil production.
-These measurements will contribute to the baseline oceanography of two regions where few in situ current measurements have been made, and will therefore help to promote the general understanding of surface currents in these areas.
+Our long term goals are twofold.
+First want to obtain spatial and temporal surface circulation fields for lower Cook Inlet and the central Beaufort Sea shelf in regions of offshore marine industrial activities.
+These measurements will contribute to the baseline oceanography for these two regions where few in situ current measurements have been made, and will therefore help to promote the general understanding of surface currents in these areas.
 These investigations will be an important undertaking for the Minerals Management Service (MMS) future efforts to model potential oil spills and for possible spill response and oil spill contingency planning.
 The data can also be used by MMS for model comparison and validation, for both hydrodynamic models as well as general circulation models.
 By disseminating the data over the internet in real-time, these data will assist professional users with a need for information for ship tracking and touring, coastal zone management, sediment transport, search and rescue operations, oil spill and other pollutant response.
+Our second goal is to develop an understanding of the limitations of high-frequency (HF) surface current-mapping radars in seasonally ice-covered seas and the ability of these systems to function in relatively remote settings.